Alaa-Eldeen-Essam/rag-chat/APIs.md

   - `is_private` (bool, default `true`), `doc_type` (string)
   - `visibility` (string, default `"private"`): `"private" | "department" | "global"`.
   - `department` (optional string): department override used when `visibility="department"`.
-- **Description:** Convenience endpoint that uploads a file, processes it into chunks, stores those chunks in Postgres, and immediately indexes them into the configured vector DB (pgvector or Qdrant).
+- **Description:** Convenience endpoint that uploads a file, processes it into chunks, stores those chunks in Postgres, and immediately indexes them into the configured vector DB (pgvector).
 If vector indexing fails, it rolls back the asset/chunks and returns an error signal.
 - **Success response:**
 ```json
 {